Nov 15, 2012

 Within the human being is this wonderful, maddening, unpredictable, (and did I mention wonderful) thing which we call a heart.
 In general, our heart, not the physical heart, of course, but the figurative heart, is the centralized essence of all that we are.
 Basically it is our character essence.

-OK - I guess if we have to be more specific, it is made up of both our our conscious and our subconscious minds.
+OK - I guess if we have to be more specific, it is made up of both our conscious and our subconscious minds.
 And, certainly it contains our emotions.
-And, without doubt, it houses our conscience and our value system.
+And, without doubt, it houses our conscience and, most importantly, our value system.

 But, most days, it is just - "our heart."
 It is what we feel.
 It is our sense of good and evil, right and wrong.
 It is the driver of our day, the setter of our direction, the decider of our actions, and our reactions.